 Like any industry, no professional will have the exact same qualifications and on-the-job experience.
 In some cases, a higher cost will translate into a higher level of expertise - but not always!

 I know,I know - you want a definitive response.
 But here’s the thing; blindly making a decision without truly thinking through the specific requirements of your business won’t do you any favours in the long-run!

 Instead, I want you to consider the scope of your building design project and the budget you have to spend.

-As a rule of thumb, large-scale building design – multiple buildings, or structures with multiple levels and complex design requirements – will be suited to an architect.
-If you’re a large corporation seeking a bespoke commercial building, your budget can likely accomodate this.
+If you’re a large corporation seeking a bespoke commercial building, your budget can likely accommodate this.
 And if you require someone with in-depth theoretical and conceptual knowledge of design (rather than the more practical components of drawing and documentation), an architect is going to be the right choice for you.

 A building designer will be able to help you generate the kind of design concepts that give you this foundation, while still working within your time and budget constraints.
 They’re a great middle-ground between an architect and draftsperson - they have a detailed understanding of design while also being fluent in ‘construction speak’.
 This practical experience working with builders and other external consultants means that they’ll be able to communicate your design vision to a variety of stakeholders.

 As a small to medium business, you should seek a building designer who is experienced in managing the whole design and build process - designing the initial concept, meeting relevant regulatory codes to ensure compliance, creating detailed construction drawings and overseeing external builders and consultants.